rafalopespx/rafalopespx/README.md

 I am a Ph.D Candidate in Theoretical Physics at the Institute for Theoretical Physics - [IFT](https://www.ift.unesp.br/#!/en) (in Portuguese) of São Paulo State University, São Paulo, Brazil

 Since March 2020, together with my Ph.D. advisor and collaborators we founded a website and NGO, to bring to the public debate of Covid-19 pandemic in Brazil, scientifically updated analysis and news.
-Our site is [covid19br.github.io](https://covid19br.github.io) and our institutional is [profile](https://github.com/covid19br/) in github.
+Our site is [covid19br.github.io](https://covid19br.github.io) and our institutional profile [github.com/covid19br](https://github.com/covid19br/) in github.
 We have profiles in all social medias, all are @obscovid19br.
 [Twitter](twitter.cm/obscovid19br), [Instagram](instagram.com/obscovid19br), [Facebook](facebook.com/obscovid19br).

 I Like very much data visualization!
 There are some repositories that I've been working on projects for dataviz: